-- 7. Safety of on-site circulation patterns (patron, employee and delivery vehicles, trucks), including parking layout and drive aisles, and points of conflict; - 8.
+- 1. Integration of vehicular and non-vehicular access into the site and access management features of site in terms of driveway cuts and cross access between adjacent sites, including use of frontage roads and/or shared access; - 2.
+Buffering from adjacent existing/potential uses: - 3.
+Open space provisions and balance of proportion between gross floor area and site size; - 4.
+Adequacy of pervious surface area in terms of drainage requirements; - 5.
+Placement of signage; - 6.
+Adequacy of site lighting and potential impacts of lighting upon the surrounding area.
+Lighting should be designed to minimize impacts and preserve the ambiance and quality of the nighttime sky by reducing light trespass and light pollution on adjacent properties by utilizing lighting at an appropriate intensity, direction and times to ensure light is not overused or impacting areas where it is not intended; - 7.
+Safety of on-site circulation patterns (patron, employee and delivery vehicles), including parking layout and drive aisles, and points of conflict; - 8.
 Landscaping, as it relates to the requirements of the Comprehensive Plan and Land Development Regulations; - 9.
 Unique features and resources which may constrain site development, such as soils, existing vegetation and historic significance; and - 10.
-Performance based zoning requirements that may serve as a substitute for or accompany land development regulations in attaining acceptable site design. - 11.
-Industrial uses shall be limited to an intensity of less than or equal to .50 floor area ratio for parcels 10 acres or greater, .50 floor area ratio for parcels less than 10 acres by 5 acres or greater, .75 floor area ratio for parcels less than 5 acres but greater than 1 acre, and 1.0 floor area ratio for parcels 1 acre or less.
+Performance based zoning requirements, which may serve as a substitute for or accompany land development regulations in attaining acceptable site design. - 11.
+Commercial uses shall be limited to an intensity of less than or equal to .50 floor area ratio for parcels 10 acres or greater, .50 floor area ratio for parcels less than 10 acres but 5 acres or greater, a .75 floor area ratio for parcels less than 5 acres but greater than 1 acre, and 1.0 floor area ratio to parcels 1 acre or less.